Get free weekly resources from us!

 Look for efficiencies.

 Mary Sims is the children’s minister at Dallas First Church of the Nazarene, and she also works as a graphics and media strategies manager in Dallas, Texas.
 As a bi-vocational minister, she says she must pick and choose where to put her energy.
 She’s also learned how to not waste time.
-She suggests one way to do this is to assign volunteers to specific ministry work, even when you’re off-site at your other job.
+She suggests assigning volunteers to specific ministry work, even when you’re off-site at your other job.

 Don’t engage in do-overs.

-Letting others step up when you’re off-site requires some release of control and increased faith in your volunteers.
+Letting others step up when you’re off-site requires releasing control and increasing faith in your volunteers.
 There isn’t time to go back and redo their work, so go in with the mindset that your team is capable and will meet your expectations.
-Let go of the need for perfection.
+Let go of perfectionism.

 Carve out hours.